Climate Change Response Plan, Carbon Reduction and Beyond

-In order to progress towards net zero by 2030, we will:
+In order to progress towards net zero by 2030, we will take action in the following ways:

 Operations

-• Reduction of operations carbon emissions from office energy use by 40% by 2030, with annual reduction of around 3.5%.
+- Reduce operations carbon emissions from office energy use by 40% by 2030, reducing by roughly 3.5% per year.

-• We will work with our building landlords to identify ways to use greener energy providers and invest in smart meters to accurately monitor energy usage by 2022.
+- Work with our building landlords to identify ways to use greener energy providers, and accurately monitor energy usage.

-• Continue to engage with our landlords to identify ways to reduce heating demand, and to actively understand our gas consumption.
+- Continue to work with our landlords to identify ways to reduce heating demand, and to actively understand our gas consumption.

 Travel

-• Use trains for domestic journeys rather than flights for all staff and participating artists.
-When flights cannot be avoided, we will aim to book economy class in newer aircraft1 and offset emissions via a Scotland-based reputable source2
+- Use trains, rather than flights, for domestic journeys taken by all staff and participating artists.
+When flights cannot be avoided, we aim to book economy class in newer aircraft1 and offset emissions via a Scotland-based reputable source2.

-• Avoid any long-haul flights for staff or artists, each alternate festival year from 2021, except in exceptional circumstances.
+- Avoid any long-haul flights for staff or artists during each alternate festival year from 2021, except in exceptional circumstances.

-• Switch to an electric-only taxi contract as soon as this is available and lobby our current contract taxi provider.
+- Switch to an electric-only taxi contract as soon as this is available, while lobbying our current contracted taxi provider.

 Materials

-• Reduce the total weight of guides and maps for our festivals by providing more information online, and or redesigning materials in a way to reduce material use.
+- Reduce the weight of Festival guides and maps by providing more information online, and redesigning materials to use fewer resources.

-• Work with technicians to ensure as many end-of-festival materials as possible are re-used or passed on, reducing our waste by 10% each year.
+- Work with technicians to ensure end-of-Festival materials are re-used or passed on as much as possible, reducing our waste by 10% each year.

-• Provide guidelines for participating artists on the festival’s environmental policy, encourage use of sustainable materials and practices where possible; and from 2022 include this policy and advice in contracts with artists and freelance technicians.
+- Provide guidelines for participating artists on the Festival’s Environmental Policy, encouraging use of sustainable materials and practices where possible.
+From 2022, we have included this policy and advice in contracts with artists and freelance technicians.

 Advocacy